RDLLab/posggym-baselines/docs/registering_new_agents.md

 ## 2. Save the new policy file into the `posggym-agent-models` repository

 The `posggym-agent-models` repository contains the model weights for the `posggym.agents`.
-You need to add the policy you want to register to this repository, being carefull to add it along the file path that will match exactly where the policy will be registered within `posggym.agents`.
+You need to add the policy you want to register to this repository, being careful to add it along the file path that will match exactly where the policy will be registered within `posggym.agents`.

 For example, to add a policy for the `DrivingContinuous-v0` environment, where the policy will be registered from the file `posggym.agents.continuous.driving.__init__.py`.
 The policy file should be added to the `posggym-agent-models` repository at `posggym-agent-models/posggym/agents/continuous/driving/` directory or a subdirectory of this directory.